 Insights

-When you are browsing the internet, downloading files and reading emails, you are constantly at risk.
+When you or anyone at your business is browsing the internet, downloading files and reading emails, you are constantly at risk.
 It’s a scary thought, we know.
 However, the unfortunate truth is that a cyber-attack can come from anywhere.
 It could be embedded in an email or even inside an advert on an unscrupulous website.
-So, what can you do to protect yourself online?
-Here are a few cyber security tips (or cybersecurity tips for our American friends) to keep you safe online.
+So, what can you do to protect your business online from cyber threats?
+Here are a few cyber security tips to keep you safe online.

 10 Cyber Security Tips to stay safe online